-"For I have received of the Lord that which also I delivered unto you, - - - After the same manner also he took the cup, when he had supped, saying.
-This cup is the new testament in my blood" (1 Cor.
+"For I have received of the Lord that which also I delivered unto you, -- After the same manner also he took the cup, when he had supped, saying, This cup is the new testament in my blood" (1 Cor.
 11:23, 25).
 If we keep it as Paul delivered it, an assembly for the communion will use one cup because we cannot learn any other way from this example delivered.

 (3) Paul commands an assembly to "drink of that cup"-Paul delivers instructions applying, "When ye come together to eat" (1 Cor.
 11:33), and commands, "But let a man examine himself, and so let him eat of that bread, and drink of that cup" (1 Cor.
 11:28).
 An assembly of the church which has "come together to eat" (verse 33) should "drink of that cup" (verse 28).
-Verse cause they cannot understand how it could pos-34 makes it plain that verse 33 applies to the assembly for the communion.
+Verse 34 makes it plain that verse 33 applies to the assembly for the communion.

-bread, and drink of that cup" (1 Cor.
+Some may argue that "let him eat of that bread, and drink of that cup" (1 Cor.
 11:28) is not a command.
 Is not, "Let a man examine himself," a command?
-Is not, "Let your women work if he, or she, has never put it to a test and keep silence in the churches" (1 Cor.
-14:34), a observed the results that it will get?
-It is no command?
+Is not, "Let your women keep silence in the churches" (1 Cor.
+14:34), a command?

-Those assembled for the communion cannot "drink of that cup" and drink of a plurality of cups. saith the Lord" for their own "ipse dixet" to re- of irritation and provocation.
-We set no example turn to the bible.
-Can we be wrong in following by using it before others and showing it's value, the above examples and commands?
+Those assembled for the communion cannot "drink of that cup" and drink of a plurality of cups.
+We plead with those who have left a "thus saith the Lord" for their own "ipse dixet" to return to the bible.
+Can we be wrong in following the above examples and commands?
 And can we be wrong in upholding those examples and commands and refusing to worship otherwise?
 Will you not unite with us in our plea for a scriptural unity based upon a scriptural communion?
 (To be continued)